 The SWCD and NRCS staff will listen to your questions and get to know you and your current practices.
 We then help you identify goals and priorities for your farm operations.
 Set up a site visit with our staff, and we will walk your property with you to get a tangible understanding of any areas where you are experiencing issues or want to make improvements.
 We provide follow-up technical assistance based on our conservation and farm field assessments.

 Staff will help create a conservation plan that is based on your goals, priorities, and on-site assessments.
 The plan lays out various methods for how to achieve your conservation and production goals.
 The plan can be used throughout the year to implement new practices on your land.
 It is a living document that provides a snapshot of your current practices and long-term goals.

 Long Term Conservation

 The practices you choose to use on your land guide the future of your farm when your conservation plan is put into action.
-Staff are available along the way to answer questions, offer further technical assistance, workshops, and site visits.
+Staff are available along the way to answer questions and offer further technical assistance, workshops, and site visits.
 The SWCD and partner agencies offer a range of grant options for conservation practices.
 Check out the Cost-Share Programs and USDA Programs pages for more information.